Larry Page

-Lawrence Edward Page (born March 26, 1973) is an American business magnate, computer scientist and internet entrepreneur.
-He is best known for co-founding Google with Sergey Brin.
+Lawrence Edward Page (born March 26, 1973) is an American businessman, computer engineer and computer scientist best known for co-founding Google with Sergey Brin.
+Page is a centibillionaire and among the richest people in the world.

-Page was the CEO (chief executive officer) of Google from 1997 until August 2001 (stepping down in favor of Eric Schmidt) then from April 2011 until July 2015 when he moved to become CEO of Alphabet Inc. (created to deliver "major advancements" as Google's parent company), a post he held until December 4, 2019.
+Page was chief executive officer of Google from 1997 until August 2001 when he stepped down in favor of Eric Schmidt, and then again from April 2011 until July 2015 when he became CEO of its newly formed parent organization Alphabet Inc. He held that post until December 4, 2019, when he and Brin stepped down from all executive positions and day-to-day roles within the company.
 He remains an Alphabet board member, employee, and controlling shareholder.

-As of February 2023, Page has an estimated net worth of $93 billion according to the Bloomberg Billionaires Index, making him the seventh-richest person in the world.
-He has also invested in flying car startups Kitty Hawk and Opener.

-Page is the co-creator and namesake of PageRank, a search ranking algorithm for Google.
-He received the Marconi Prize in 2004 with co-writer Brin.
+Page is the co-creator and namesake of PageRank, a search ranking algorithm for Google for which he received the Marconi Prize in 2004 along with co-writer Brin.